 Allow a full day to experience the horse exhibits and grounds.

-The adjacent campground boasts 50 foot paved back-in spots, 30 and 50 amp electric service, a picnic table, firepit and water hookups.
-A dump station is on the way out.
+The adjacent campground boasts 260 55-foot paved back-in spots, 20/30/50 amp electric service, a picnic table, fire pit, and water hookups.
+And two dump stations.
 There is a swimming pool – it closed right after Labor Day – as well as tennis and basketball courts and several playgrounds.
-The rest rooms and showers are neat, clean and spacious.
+The restrooms and showers are neat, clean, and spacious.

 If you camp there, try to get one of the spots on the outer loops that back up to the grounds of the horse park.
 There, you can often see horses right from your campsite.

 We've stayed there in the winter, though the water is turned off during the coldest months.

 Looking for more ideas for road trips?

 We've written a library of RV Travel books that lay out seven-day guided explorations of scenic areas of the US that we've explored and think would make an excellent RV trip for you.

 In each location, we provide a suggested route and itinerary (7 stops in each guide, one for each day of a week trip!) as well as links to multiple campgrounds and boondocking spots, local tips, and interesting things to do at each location.